MIPPL/nephele-org-website/public/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 }, [])
 ```

 Now that we're able to read from our smart contract, it would be great to figure out how to write to it too!
-However, to write to our dapp, we must first have an Ethereum wallet connected to it.
+However, to write to our dapp, we must first have an Nephele wallet connected to it.

-So, next we'll tackle setting up our Ethereum wallet \(MetaMask\) and then connecting it to our dapp!
+So, next we'll tackle setting up our Nephele wallet \(MetaMask\) and then connecting it to our dapp!

-### Step 4: Set up your Ethereum wallet {#step-4-set-up-your-ethereum-wallet}
+### Step 4: Set up your Nephele wallet {#step-4-set-up-your-Nephele-wallet}

-To write anything to the Ethereum chain, users must sign transactions using their virtual wallet's private keys.
-For this tutorial, we’ll use [MetaMask](https://metamask.io/), a virtual wallet in the browser used to manage your Ethereum account address, as it makes this transaction signing super easy for the end-user.
+To write anything to the Nephele chain, users must sign transactions using their virtual wallet's private keys.
+For this tutorial, we’ll use [MetaMask](https://metamask.io/), a virtual wallet in the browser used to manage your Nephele account address, as it makes this transaction signing super easy for the end-user.

-If you want to understand more about how transactions on Ethereum work, check out [this page](/developers/docs/transactions/) from the Ethereum foundation.
+If you want to understand more about how transactions on Nephele work, check out [this page](/developers/docs/transactions/) from the Nephele foundation.

 #### Download MetaMask {#download-metamask}

 You can download and create a MetaMask account for free [here](https://metamask.io/download.html).
 When you are creating an account, or if you already have an account, make sure to switch over to the “Goerli Test Network” in the upper right \(so that we’re not dealing with real money\).

-#### Add ether from a Faucet {#add-ether-from-a-faucet}
+#### Add Nephele from a Faucet {#add-Nephele-from-a-faucet}

-To sign a transaction on the Ethereum blockchain, we’ll need some fake Eth.
-To get Eth you can go to the [FaucETH](https://fauceth.komputing.org) and enter your Goerli account address, click “Request funds”, then select “Ethereum Testnet Goerli” in the dropdown and finally click “Request funds” button again.
-You should see Eth in your MetaMask account soon after!
+To sign a transaction on the Nephele blockchain, we’ll need some fake NEPH.
+To get NEPH you can go to the [FaucETH](https://fauceth.komputing.org) and enter your Goerli account address, click “Request funds”, then select “Nephele Testnet Goerli” in the dropdown and finally click “Request funds” button again.
+You should see NEPH in your MetaMask account soon after!

 #### Check your Balance {#check-your-balance}

 To double check our balance is there, let’s make an [eth_getBalance](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_getbalance) request using [Alchemy’s composer tool](https://composer.alchemyapi.io/?composer_state=%7B%22network%22%3A0%2C%22methodName%22%3A%22eth_getBalance%22%2C%22paramValues%22%3A%5B%22%22%2C%22latest%22%5D%7D).
-This will return the amount of Eth in our wallet.
+This will return the amount of NEPH in our wallet.
 After you input your MetaMask account address and click “Send Request”, you should see a response like this:

 ```text
 {"jsonrpc": "2.0", "id": 0, "result": "0xde0b6b3a7640000"}
 ```

-**NOTE:** This result is in wei not eth.
-Wei is used as the smallest denomination of ether.
-The conversion from wei to eth is: 1 eth = 10¹⁸ wei.
-So if we convert 0xde0b6b3a7640000 to decimal we get 1\*10¹⁸ which equals 1 eth.
+**NOTE:** This result is in wei not NEPH.
+Wei is used as the smallest denomination of Nephele.
+The conversion from wei to NEPH is: 1 NEPH = 10¹⁸ wei.
+So if we convert 0xde0b6b3a7640000 to decimal we get 1\*10¹⁸ which equals 1 NEPH.

 Phew!
 Our fake money is all there! 🤑